michaellee123/LogDog/readme.md

     tag = "LogDog", // for logcat print tag, if you use custom print, the tag will be useless enable = BuildConfig.DEBUG, // whether to enable print log print = { it ->
-        Log.e("LogDog", it) // custom print, you can change the log level, or save the log to disk cache or more.
+        Log.e(tag, it) // custom print, you can change the log level, or save the log to disk cache or more.
     },
     gson = GsonBuilder().setPrettyPrinting().serializeNulls().create() // log dog uses gson's pretty printing to format the output json string.
 )